What is Adjuvant Therapy?

 Adjuvant therapy is treatment designed to reduce the chances of cancer coming back after a primary treatment, such as surgery.

-Currently, there is one FDA approved adjuvant therapy for kidney cancer.
-There are also multiple clinical trials that are open and enrolling.
+There are two FDA approved adjuvant treatments for patients at high risk of recurrent kidney cancer.
+There also may be clinical trials that are open and enrolling.
 These treatments need to be initiated within a specific time period following surgery (usually no longer than three months).

-The chart below lists treatment options available for adjuvant, neoadjuvant and preoperative therapy for kidney cancer.
-If you’ve recently been diagnosed, ask your doctor whether you might be a candidate.
+The chart below lists treatment options available for adjuvant therapy for kidney cancer.
+If you have recently been diagnosed with kidney cancer that is confined to the kidney, ask your doctor about your risk of recurrence and whether you might be a candidate for this type of therapy.

 - Preventative treatment given after surgery is called adjuvant therapy.